lighthouse-web3/gitbook/javascript/functions/create-wallet.md

 # Create Wallet

-Creates a new wallet to be used on EVM chains like polygon, ftm, bsc, etc.
+Creates a new wallet to be used on EVM chains like polygon, ftm, bsc, optimism etc.

 ```javascript
 /* Parameters: